Goosse/woocommerce-dymo-barcodes/README.md

 Woocommerce Product Barcodes

-Allows printing of labels using a DYMO LabelWriter printer.
+Allows printing of product labels using a DYMO LabelWriter printer.

 == Installation ==